-In addition, it showcases musical instruments that were played in the romantic danza genre, the favorite music of 19th-century Puerto Rican high society, as well as the more African-inspired bomba and plena styles.
+It also showcases musical instruments that were played in the romantic danza genre, the favorite genre of music of 19th-century Puerto Rican high society, as well as the more African-inspired bomba and plena styles.

-It is located in the former downtown residence of Juan Eugenio Serrallés and his family, owners of Destilería Serrallés and producers of the Don Q rum.
+It is located in the former downtown residence of Juan Eugenio Serrallés and his family, owners of Destilería Serrallés and producers of the Don Q rum in Ponce

 Address: Ponce Historic Zone: Calle Isabel corner with Calle Salud